 Michelle Mancino Marsh has built an impressive track-record practicing in the areas of trademark, copyright and patent law, unfair competition/false advertising, anti-counterfeiting/anti-piracy, internet law and fashion and wearable technology law.

-Her clients span a broad range of industries including fashion and retail, alcoholic beverage, computer software and hardware, educational services, financial and consulting services, pharmaceutical, and media and entertainment.
+Her clients span a broad range of industries including fashion and retail, food and beverage, computer software and hardware, educational services, financial and consulting services, pharmaceutical, and media and entertainment.
 Michelle is distinguished not only by the victories she has achieved for her clients but also for the wider influence and interest her cases have generated.
 She represents clients in state and federal courts, at the U.S. Patent and Trademark Office and before the International Trade Commission.
 She has also successfully obtained preliminary injunctions and ex parte seizure orders on behalf of her clients, and works closely with U.S. Customs and Border Protection and law enforcement in coordinated anti-counterfeiting efforts.
 She has argued and won numerous federal and state court appeals, including the Second Circuit's seminal famous marks case of ITC Ltd v.
-Punchgini, Inc., 373 F.Supp.
-2d 275 (S.D.N.Y.
-2007).
-Michelle has also successfully represented numerous companies in connection with design patent disputes in industries ranging from consumer products to industrial products.
+Punchgini, Inc. Michelle has also successfully represented numerous companies in connection with design patent disputes in industries ranging from consumer products to industrial products.

 Complementing her litigation work, Michelle’s practice also includes counseling and opinions, trademark and trade dress prosecution, devising cost-effective brand protection programs, negotiating licenses, IP acquisitions, and co-branding agreements on behalf of clients.